 In the Diamond Approach, everything we experience is utilized as a doorway to our spiritual nature.
 Rather than negating or seeking to transcend parts of our humanness that are considered barriers to realization, we learn to approach each aspect of our physical, emotional, and mental experience with acceptance and open curiosity to discover its truth.
 We do meditation and other exercises, but the main method is inquiry: non-judgment of what we’re experiencing, which brings crisp clarity into one’s own truth.

 Admission to this live online workshop where you’ll hear talks from Zarina, participate in guided meditations and experiential exercises with the course community, and learn from other participants in the Q&A portions.

 This is a live online workshop.
 You will receive access to a recording of the workshop if you are unable to attend live.

 Once payment is received you will receive an email with your login details, then you are officially in!
 You will receive everything in your email inbox, including instructions on how to access the course.
 Please check your spam folder to locate the email that starts with ‘[LOB 2021].’

 Yes!
 To apply for financial assistance for any of our courses, click here to complete a scholarship application.
-Scholarships for this program need to be received by Wednesday, April 14, 2021, and scholarship awards will be sent via email on or around Friday, April 16, 2021.
+Scholarship applications for this program need to be received by Monday, April 19, 2021, and scholarship awards will be sent via email by Friday, April 23, 2021.